-- ?
+?
 Matches any single character

-- Matches one or more characters
+\ Matches one or more characters

-- [...]
-Matches an array of characters
+[ . . ] Matches an array of characters

-- When you create new files, be very careful not to use a wildcard character as part of the file name.
+Note - When you create new files, do not use a wildcard character as part of the file name.
 It can be difficult to access or remove a file if there is a wildcard character in its name.

 WILDCARD ?

-FORMAT string? ? string ? string? string? ?
+FORMAT string? ?string ?string? string??

 DESCRIPTION Substituting a question mark in a file or directory name argument matches one single character for each ? supplied.